Visit Isle of Islay, Scotland

 Walking trails lead through mudflats, salt marshes and blanket bogs to hides and viewpoints where you can observe lapwings, redshanks, curlews and snipe in spring, summer corncrakes, and the autumn arrival of thousands of Greenland barnacle and white-fronted geese.

 You stand to see hen harriers all year round, and you’ll often spot roe deer.
-The visitor centre has displays on all the species found here, and its staff can offer advice on where to walk for the best sightings.
+The visitor center has displays on all the species found here, and its staff can offer advice on where to walk for the best sightings.

 Finlaggan, seat of the Lords of the Isles